This post may contain affiliate links. Please see my disclosure policy for details.

 I would have local guys approach me all the time.
 When I was taking photos on the beach in my costume, I even saw some guys in an Aloe Vera bush hiding and watching.
 It really creeped me out.

-There is also a resident guy who hangs out on the beach who approaches you offering bus tickets, coconut water, aloe vera and palm tree swings.
+There is also a resident guy who hangs out on the beach and approaches you offering bus tickets, coconut water, aloe vera, and palm tree swings.

 He basically makes money out of hawking for local businesses in the area.

 Although he was kind, he did get kind of annoying badgering me all the time.
-So, I decided to head out onto the next beach in Sri Lanka south coast.
+So, I decided to head out onto the next beach on Sri Lanka’s south coast.